The Largest Airlines in the World

 Market capitalisation and revenue measure two different types of “size.”

-Market capitalisation reflects the market’s valuation of a company at a point in time (share price × shares outstanding) and is driven by investor expectations about the company, its future profits, growth and risk.
+Market capitalisation reflects the market’s valuation of a company at a point in time (share price × shares outstanding) and is driven by investor expectations about the future of the company.

-Revenue (total sales over a reporting period) shows the scale of an airline’s operations and commercial activity but does not reflect profitability or balance sheet strength.
+Revenue (total sales over a reporting period) shows the scale of an airline’s operations but does not reflect other fundamental factors, such as profitability or balance sheet strength.

-Some of the main reasons an airline can rank highly by market cap but lower by revenue are profitability, margins and growth expectations.
-Strong margins, predictable cash flow, a valuable loyalty programme or favourable investor sentiment might lift valuation even if absolute sales are smaller.
+Some of the main reasons an airline can rank highly by market cap but lower by revenue are because of its profitability and growth expectations.
+High profit margins and strong expectations of future growth might lift an airline's market valuation even if absolute sales are smaller.

-Conversely, a carrier can generate large passenger volumes and healthy revenue while trading at a lower market value because of thinner margins, higher capital intensity or perceived risks.
+Conversely, a carrier can generate large passenger volumes and healthy revenue while trading at a lower market value because of thinner margins or poor prospects for future growth.

-Low-cost carriers that sustain superior efficiency often enjoy higher price-to-sales (P/S) or price-to-earnings (P/E) multiples than full-service legacy carriers.
-An illustrative case is Ryanair; its low-cost model, robust balance sheet and strong cash generation help produce a market cap that outstrips many larger-revenue legacy groups.
+Low-cost carriers that sustain superior efficiency often enjoy higher price-to-earnings (P/E) multiples than full-service legacy carriers.
+An illustrative case is Ryanair; its low-cost model and strong profitability help produce a market cap that outstrips many larger-revenue legacy groups.

 Explore thousands of stocks and exchange-traded funds